Decafon/FYAD_ARMA/README.md

 # FYAD_ARMA
 Repo for work on FYAD Arma servers.
-Check the readme for info on versioning syntax, folder structure, and change logs.
+Check the readme for info on versioning syntax and change logs.

 ==Versioning Info==
 Versions should be numbered with the following syntax: X.Y.Z